RaoulLabrunie/SQLChater/README.md

 streamlit: For building the web user interface.
 To install these libraries, you can use the following pip command:

+Here is a summary of each library and how they are used in the code:

 time: A standard Python library for handling time-related operations.
 dotenv: Used to load environment variables from a .env file.